Students should register for classes as soon as possible. Payment in full is required at the time of registration and when adding subsequent classes.

 - If a parent or someone else will be paying your fees, you can designate them as an “authorized user” for online payments.

 - If you prefer to pay in person, see our Payment Methods webpage.

 If you'd like to pay in installments

 - You can set up an interest-free installment plan on MyPortal.
-You will be excluded from the drop for non-payment process if signed on time.
+You will be excluded from the drop for non-payment (suspended for summer session) process if signed on time.
 Click on the "Bill Payment" app and then on the "Payment Plan" button.

 - If you pay in installments, you will need to pay one third of your balance up front, along with a $25 nonrefundable service fee.

 - You will be scheduled to make two additional payments, each equivalent to a third of your balance, during the quarter.